🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • View: Add a plant trio or window-side placement to connect with nature.

-Bonus: Hang a small shelf with a few favorite books and a ceramic mug.
-It’s a vibe.
+Bonus: hang a small shelf with a few favorite books and a ceramic mug.
+It is such a vibe.

-Close, atmospheric vignette building mood with scent and sound: a cedarwood candle burning next to a ceramic incense holder, essential oil diffuser labeled pine/cypress, an open journal with a pen, and headphones resting on a linen runner; subtle cues of rain/forest playlist on a small speaker in the background; warm low light suggesting evening ritual; straight-on detail shot.
+Close, atmospheric vignette building mood with scent and sound: a cedarwood candle burning next to a ceramic incense holder, an essential oil diffuser labeled pine and cypress, an open journal with a pen, and headphones resting on a linen runner; subtle cues of a rain and forest playlist on a small speaker in the background; warm low light suggesting an evening ritual; straight-on detail shot.

-Here’s the secret sauce: atmosphere.
+Here is the secret sauce: atmosphere.
 To truly feel foresty, layer in scent, sound, and ritual.
-Your space should engage all the senses, not just look pretty on Instagram.
+Your space should engage all the senses, not just look pretty in a photo.
+Warm string lights or a soft lantern glow extend that same cozy feeling once the sun goes down.

 Sensory Add-Ons